 See the tool in action here.

 Marco Verch - Fraudsters Copy

-According to reports in the German media, Mr Verch has made such a prominent name for himself that there are resourceful people who have come up with a new business model.
-They upload pictures to free platforms like Pexels & Co., take it away and send an invoice to the owner of the website.
+According to reports in the German media, Mr Verch has made such a prominent name that resourceful people have come up with a new business model.
+They upload pictures to free platforms like Pexels & Co., take them away and send an invoice to the website owner.
 Should this happen – wait for two letters, but remove that picture immediately and apologies for it by e-mail if you can: Quote the source.

 Many people let themselves get pressured by the first letter and are ready to pay the mostly small bill immediately.
 As already mentioned – some people do this systematically while probably Marco Verch wants to protect the rights of the photographers.